Request History

 | Duration | Response time in milliseconds |

-Click an entry to expand and view the full response.
+Click an entry to restore it to the request panel.

 Restoring a Request